About the Russound P125

 Connect one music component as your primary source, and it will activate the amplifier when it sends out an audio signal.
 The amplifier returns to standby mode when the audio signal ceases.
 Your secondary audio source takes over automatically when there's no signal coming from the primary source.
 There's no need to manually switch inputs.

-Say you have a network audio player, such as a Sonos CONNECT connected to the primary input.
-Any time you fire up the CONNECT, your P125 turns itself on and feeds the music to your speakers.
+Say you have a network audio player, such as a Sonos Port connected to the primary input.
+Any time you fire up the Port, your P125 turns itself on and feeds the music to your speakers.
 Because the P125 has two sets of speaker outputs, you could be listening in the den, the kitchen or wherever you chose to install your speakers.
-Because you control the CONNECT with a wireless controller or smartphone app, it doesn't matter where you put it.
-The CONNECT and the P125 could be out of sight in a utility closet or cabinet.
+Because you control the Port with a smartphone app, it doesn't matter where you put it.
+The Port and the P125 could be out of sight in a utility closet or cabinet.

-You might connect an old-school music source like a CD player to the secondary input, and enjoy it whenever you're not using your CONNECT.
+You might connect an old-school music source like a CD player to the secondary input, and enjoy it whenever you're not using your Sonos Port.
 When a CD stops playing, the P125 will automatically switch to standby mode.

 - 80 watts per channel into 8 ohms (1,000 Hz) at 0.2% THD with 2 channels driven

 - 250 watts when bridged into a single 8-ohm load

 - volume and balance controls